 Intravascular Brachytherapy (IVBT) temporarily places radioactive sources in the blood vessel that has been recently opened after having been blocked by scar tissue or “restenosis”.

 The radiation from the IVBT treatment helps prevent the vessel from blocking with more scar tissue.
-The procedure is performed in the Cardiac Catherization Lab
+The procedure is performed in the Cardiac Catharization Lab

 Positioning women with early stage and ductal breast cancer in prone (face down) position while undergoing radiation treatments substantially limits the radiation dose that reaches the heart, lung, and skin.